rubenwardy/ChatCmdBuilder/README.md

 ```

 A player could then do `/admin kill player1` to kill player1,
-or `/admin move player1 0,0,0` to teleport a user.
+or `/admin move player1 to 0,0,0` to teleport a user.

 ## Introduction to Routing